Assistant Professor of Education

 Areas of Specialization: Assistive technology, special education, differentiated instruction and inclusive education.

-Prof. Cunningham has over 30 years’ experience in public education as a teacher and school administrator.
-He has worked in the elementary and secondary panels, on two education boards, with the Ministry of Education and (during a sabbatical) at the Child Development Clinic at The Hospital for Sick Children in Toronto, Ontario.
+Rick has over thirty years experience in public education as a teacher and school administrator.
+He has worked in the elementary and secondary panels, two Boards, with the Ministry of Education and during a sabbatical, at the Child Development Clinic of the Toronto Hospital for Sick Children.
 His passion in education is to open up the instructional doors for all types of students.
-In particular, he has focused on models of providing equitable and enabling instruction for students with special needs.
-This focus grew out of his professional experience, his family journey raising two boys with learning disabilities and as a foster parent of young offenders, all of whom had major struggles in school.
-As a result, in three of his schools as Principal, he developed the model of inclusion, where students of all abilities were provided their education in a regular class with appropriate accommodations, modifications and support.
-Prof. Cunningham is also involved in the utilization of assistive technologies by individuals and the implementation of assistive technologies as universally accessible throughout a school.
+In particular he focused on models of providing equitable and enabling instruction for students with special needs.
+This focus grew out of his professional experience, his family journey raising two boys with learning disabilities and as a foster parent for Young Offenders, all of whom had major struggles in school.
+As a result, in three of his schools as Principal, he developed the model of inclusion, where students of all abilities were provided their education in a regular class with appropriate accommodations and modifications and where support was brought to them.
+Rick also is involved in the utilization of assistive technologies by individuals and the implementation of assistive technologies as universally accessible throughout a school.